 Photographs used for any purpose by the RAIC or the Canada Council for the Arts will bear the customary photographer’s credit line as provided by the entrant.

 All submissions will be kept by the RAIC for publications, public relations and archival purposes.
-Unsuccessful entries will not be returned to entrants.

-Submission package should contain:
+Submission should contain:

-• Key List of Images (MS Word format);
+- Key List of Images

 - Video (optional)